TZK-/TaigaPHP/README.md

 You can change the configuration through HTTP headers on the fly.

-You just need to call magic methods which has the same name as the header you wanna set prefixed by 'set'.
+You just need to call magic method which has the same name as the header you wanna set prefixed by 'set'.

-Some headers has composed by multiple words separated by dashed (Ex.
+Some headers are composed by multiple words separated by dashed (Ex.
 Accept-Language).

-To get it works, you should write the header name without dashes and camel-cased.
+To get it works, you should write the header name without dashes and in a camel-case format.

 ## Example